-114 (41).
+- 112 (41).
 We submit that the trust notion is an important one, not only as one of the factors in a more nuanced decision about offloading functions into the network, but also as an overarching concern in a context where there are very few means of "routing money" between arbitrary parties (payment), and enforcing contractual agreements, often resulting in prohibitive transaction costs to more elaborate economic arrangements, thus leaving us with informal means of economic transacting that depend on trust more than punishment.
-Ironically, it is the very loss of trust between end users that necessitates the increasing role of intermediaries who in turn will capitalize on building trust with end users (Blumenthal and Clark 2001, pp. 93 f.).
+Ironically, it is the very loss of trust between end users that necessitates the increasing role of intermediaries who in turn will capitalize on building trust with end users (Blumenthal and Clark 2001, pp. 93 f.). - 113 (41).
+We may draw a matrix which represents the four basic patterns that can thus emerge (Figure N.4). - 114 (42).
+Hence the horizontal version gives rise to the notion of end point meshes with 'ultimate ends' and 'proxy ends', arranged depending on the application at hand.
+Compare classic email with modern filesharing applications the former has a firm notion of ultimate ends and supporting proxies; the latter distributes state among the peers involved in a highly symmetrical fashion.

-End based control Control by third-parties Off the ends Email, etc. The "Zittrain Internet" ^a At the ends The "Stallman box" ^b An MS Windows system

-^{a}The "Zittrain Internet" is an Internet dominated by "tethered applications", and an audience that has no interest in innovations due to the ubiquity of malicious end users and thus the extreme costs of assuming any control let alone physical hosting of applications and the body of functions they perform.
+End based control Control by third-parties Off the ends Email, etc. The "Zittrain Internet" a At the ends The "Stallman box" b An MS Windows system aThe "Zittrain Internet" is an Internet dominated by "tethered applications", and an audience that has no interest in innovations due to the ubiquity of malicious end users and thus the extreme costs of assuming any control let alone physical hosting of applications and the body of functions they perform.

-^{b}The "Stallman box" is a computer built from the core by oneself, with the BIOS and all software written from the scratch using no external tools (such as compilers) to bootstrap the development process.
+bThe "Stallman box" is a computer built from the core by oneself, with the BIOS and all software written from the scratch using no external tools (such as compilers) to bootstrap the development process.
 This computer is then connected to a pure raw medium network with no boxes whatsoever tainting the dominance of the end hosts in performing all functions of networking.
 Thus it provides absolute control over each and every function there can be to an application.